-4. Inquiry-Based Unit Project (PBA) [Course goals: A-F]
+4. Inquiry-Based Mini-Unit Project (PBA) [Course goals: A-F]

 The goal of this project is construct and teach an inquiry-based unit within your field site.
 We will design this work around the 5 E model of lesson planning.
 The unit will entail building a detailed and well-supported narrative description for the approach that will be employed.
-The five-lesson sequence will build science content understanding in engaging and dynamic ways for students within your field site and provide some key theoretical and research-based support for the content, approach and activities constructed.
-The unit will be comprised of the following components and scored via the rubric provided later in the syllabus as part of the TBA.
+The five-E sequence (generally taught over three class sessions) will build science content understanding in engaging and dynamic ways for students within your field site and provide some key theoretical and research-based support for the content, approach and activities constructed.
+The unit will be comprised of the following components and scored via the rubric provided later in the syllabus.